kserve/kserve/docs/samples/performance-testing/README.md

 ***

 > Performance testing of KServe inference services using gRPC is described [here](grpc.md).
-This tutorial focuses on KServe inference services with HTTP endpoints.
+Canary testing using Prometheus metrics is described [here](../canary-testing/README.md).
+This tutorial focuses on performance testing of KServe inference services with HTTP endpoints.
 The main steps in this tutorial are:
 > 1. [Deploy an InferenceService](#deploy-an-inferenceservice)
 > 2. [Launch an Iter8 experiment](#launch-an-iter8-experiment)
 > 3. [View experiment report](#view-experiment-report)

+***

 ## Deploy an InferenceService